-The members of the Audit Committee as at the date of this Statement are: Brian Long (Committee Chairman), David Gosnell, Carolyn Kay and Scott Perkins.
+The members of the Audit Committee during the Year and as at the date of this Statement are: Brian Long (Committee Chairman), David Gosnell, Carolyn Kay and Scott Perkins.
+Elizabeth Fagan will join the Audit Committee on 1 October 2018.

-Details of the number of Audit Committee meetings held during the Year, and attendance at those meetings, are set out on page 34 of Brambles' 2016 Annual Report.
+Details of the number of Audit Committee meetings held during the Year, and attendance at those meetings, are set out on page 45 of Brambles' 2018 Annual Report.